aristanetworks/anta/docs/README.md

 ## Documentation

 The documentation is published on [ANTA package website](https://anta.arista.com).
-Also, a [demo repository](https://github.com/titom73/atd-anta-demo) is available to facilitate your journey with ANTA.

 ## Contribution guide